pingcap/blog/pingcap-reflection-and-gratitude.md

 ## Cloud

-- A cloud-native HTAP Database on Ucloud and Tencent Cloud
+- A cloud-native HTAP Database on UCloud and Tencent Cloud

 ## Product